cmake-basis/BASIS/doc/site/standard/template.rst

 These are thus the minimal set of project files which need to be selected when instantiating a new software project.
-Besides these files, a project will have either a ``src/`` directory or a ``modules/`` directory, or both of them.
+Besides these files, a project will have either a ``src/`` directory or a ``modules/`` directory, or even both of them.
 See below for a description of these directories.

+.. _README:

 README.txt
     This is the main (root) documentation file.
-Every user is supposed to first read this file, which in turn will refer them to the more extensive documentation.
+Every user is assumed to first read this file, which in turn will refer them to the more extensive documentation.
 This file in particular introduces the software package shortly, including a summary of the package files.
-Moreover, it refers to the ``INSTALL.txt`` and ``COPYING.txt`` files for details on the build and installation and software license, respectively.
+Moreover, it refers to the :ref:`INSTALL.txt <INSTALL>` and :ref:`COPYING.txt <COYPING>`
+    files for details on the build and installation and software license, respectively.
 Furthermore, references to scientific articles related to the software package shall be included in this file.

 AUTHORS.txt
     Names the authors of the software package.
 Moreover, people who notably contributed to the software directly shall be named here as well, even if they did not actually edit any project file.
-Others, who mostly contributed indirectly should be named in the ``README.txt`` file instead.
+Others, who mostly contributed indirectly should be named in the :ref:`README.txt <README>` file instead.
+No author names shall be given in any particular source code file, as these are generally edited by multiple persons and updating the authors information within each source file is tedious.

+.. _COPYING:

 COPYING.txt
     Contains copyright and license information.
-If some files of the project were copied from other sources, the copyright and license of these files shall be included in this file as well.
-It is important to clearly state which copyright and license text corresponds to which project file.
+If some files of the project were copied from other sources, the copyright and license information of these files shall be stated here as well.
+It is important to clearly state which copyright and license text corresponds to which project files.

+.. _INSTALL:

 INSTALL.txt
     Contains build and installation instructions.
 As the build